hygieia/hygieia/pages/hygieia/collectors/cmdb/hpsm.md

 		#Default query for incidents may be changed by uncommenting and editing the following line:
 		#hpsm.incidentQuery=(Severity=1 or Severity=2 or Severity=3 or Severity=4) and update.time > ''{0}'' and update.time < ''{1}''

+		#Optional for testing/debugging.
+		#The following lines can be uncommented to limit the number of entities returned to 250 in order to speed up testing/debugging.
+Substitute whatever value you would like.
+		#These should only be used for testing/debugging purposes.
+		#hpsm.cmdbReturnLimit=250
+		#hpsm.changeOrderReturnLimit=250
+		#hpsm.incidentReturnLimit=250
 ```